js216/embd/articles/stm32mp135-linux-default-buildroot.md

 ![](../images/board.jpg)

 Set the DIP switches to boot from the SD card as shown in the image below.
-In this orientation, press in onthe upper side of the rockers of `BOOT0` and `BOOT2`, and on the lower side for `BOOT1`.
+In this orientation, press in on the upper side of the rockers of `BOOT0` and `BOOT2`, and on the lower side for `BOOT1`.

 ![](../images/buttons.jpg)